SDK State Management

 Currently active channel state and channel instance can be accessed through the ChannelStateContext with the help of the useChannelStateContext hook - meaning any component which is either direct or indirect child of the Channel component can access such state.

-The example bellow shows how to reach members and channel property coming from the channel state:
+The example below shows how to access members and channel from channel state:

 const MembersCount = () => {